 Many Governments worldwide have used and still use One-Time Pad Encryption when maximum secrecy is required.

 Your Key Directory is used to automatically create and select your encryption keys during encryption and decryption.

 When you start FinalCrypt the first thing you do is select your Key Directory on a detachable external (USB) drive.

 Manual key creation & selection is supported but discouraged.

-When encrypting files FinalCrypt automatically generates a new Key File in the selected Key Directory.
+During encryption FinalCrypt automatically creates corresponding Key files in the selected Key Directory.

-This new Key File is used to encrypt the correlating target file only once without reusing it.
+These new Key files are used to encrypt the selected (correlating) target files once without reusing them again.

-When decrypting files FinalCrypt automatically opens correlating key files from the selected Key Directory.
+During decryption FinalCrypt automatically selects correlating key files from the selected Key Directory.

-The encrypted file can be decrypted if key authentication was successful during scanning.
+Encrypted files become decryptable if key (and password) authentication was successful during scanning.

 Correlating key files are automatically deleted after decryption.